kuumoneko/music_player/README.md

 ## UPDATE NOTE

-> add temp to get new track in youtube
+> fix get user name in spotify setting

 ## Usage will be added later, it's still in development